Lay3rLabs/wavs-demos/SAFE_MODULE_DEMO.md

 TODO:
 - [ ] Need to more reliably parse output from agent
 - [ ] Safe module could have some extra safety features like permissions (should be deployed with a guard)
-- [ ] A simple predicate function component

 Reading and Resources:
 - [Zodiac](https://www.zodiac.wiki/documentation): a bunch of useful extensions to the Safe.
 If you're looking for examples of extending Safe, Zodiac has a ton of them.